iankoex/steampress-core/README.md

 SteamPress expects there to be a number of Leaf template files in the correct location in `Resources/Views`.
 All these files should be in a `blog` directory, with the admin template files being in an `admin` directory.
 For an example of how it SteamPress works with the leaf templates, see the [Example SteamPress site](https://github.com/brokenhandsio/SteamPressExample).

-For every public Leaf template, a `website` parameter will be passed in with the following information:
+For every public Leaf template, a `site` parameter will be passed in with the following information:

 * `disqusName`: The site Disqus name, as discussed above
 * `twitterHandle`: The site twitter handle, as discussed above
 * `googleAnalyticsIdentifier`: The Google Analytics identifer as discussed above
 * `loggedInUser`: The currently logged in user, if a user is logged in.
 This is useful for displaying a 'Create Post' link throughout the site when logged in etc.
-* `url`: The URL for the website
+* `url`: The URL for the site
 * `currentPageURL`: The URL of the current page
 * `currentPageEncodedURL`: An URL encoded representation of the current page

-For admin pages, the `website` parameter has the following information:
+For admin pages, the `site` parameter has the following information:

 * `loggedInUser`: The currently logged in user, if a user is logged in.
 This is useful for displaying a 'Create Post' link throughout the site when logged in etc.
-* `url`: The URL for the website
+* `url`: The URL for the site
 * `currentPageURL`: The URL of the current page

 The basic structure of your `Resources/View` directory should be: